josecanciani/pyparser/README.md

 # Unit testing

-Run this on the project folder:
+Run this on the project parent's folder:

-$ python -m unittest discover
+$ python -m unittest discover pyparser/

 # Projects using pyparser